 Since reinitialising the 8259 unmasks all IRQ lines, it is usually best done with interrupts disabled at the CPU level.

 Unserviced edge-triggered interrupts raised by devices prior to initialisation of the 8259 may be lost.
 A device that requires servicing before it will generate interrupts may therefore not do so unless it is explicitly serviced.
 For example, the keyboard controller buffer typically should be polled and cleared to ensure that the controller will generate further interrupts.
+This would not be a problem with level-triggered interrupts.

 Please use comments for suggestions or corrections only.